- About Us

 Upon taking a placement exam after arrival, students will be placed into the appropriate language level.
 All courses teach listening, speaking, reading, and writing and include opportunities for practical language application outside the classroom.
 The Alliance programs teach Simplified Chinese Characters, which are standardized Chinese characters officially used in mainland China and Singapore, as opposed to Traditional Chinese Characters, which at present are more commonly used in Hong Kong, Taiwan and Macau.

-One important and distinctive component of Alliance programs in China is the Capstone Academic Research Project.
+One important and distinctive component of the Alliance's semester-long programs in China is the Capstone Academic Research Project.
 Capstone projects challenge students to engage with Chinese people and deepen their own understanding of one aspect of Chinese policy, society, culture, or business practice.
 Within the Intensive Language program, only semester students choosing to enroll in the optional 3-credit elective course will be required to complete a Capstone Project.